ShayneVi/OnlineFix-Plugin/README.md

 The plugin uses `appIDs.txt` to determine which games should show the FIX button.
 The file contains over 1,000 Steam AppIDs for games with available fixes.

 **To add more games:**
- Right click on the FIX button and click on refresh appIDs.txt, and it should replace it with the latest on my github.
+ Replace appIDs.txt with the latest on my github.

 **To disable filtering** (show button for all games):
 - Delete or rename `appIDs.txt`